 Best Tubing Size for Water Cooling

-The G1/4” thread (12.9mm wide) is the industry standard for all brands manufacturing the Water Cooling Kits in 2022.
+The G1/4” thread (12.9mm wide) is the industry standard for all brands manufacturing the Water Cooling Kits.
 There are, of course, other sizes, such as G1/8” (9mm) or G3/8” (16.5mm).
 Still, these relatively ancient tubings have gradually phased out over time, though you may encounter them in older water cooling loops.

 Another common misconception is to use thicker tubes for a higher flow rate and, thus, enhanced cooling.
 As such, we feel compelled to debunk this myth.
 Since the cross-section of liquid flow is restricted by the outer dimensions (OD) of your fittings and because the inner dimension (ID) of a fitting with a G1/4” thread can’t exceed 9-10mm under normal circumstances, using thicker tubes won’t necessarily improve your flow rate.
 Additionally, water blocks and other components of your cooling loop, such as the pump, can also be limiting factors, so it’s best to go for an advanced water pump if you want to ramp up the flow rate.

 As for the length of the tubing itself, it’s best to stick with anywhere between 200-300mm, depending on your casing’s chassis and the loop route you’re planning to undertake.
 If you go any shorter than 200mm, you may run short of tubing when setting up your loop, and using tubes longer than 300mm might result in kinking, twisting, and thus degradation of your tubing, and in turn, the entire water loop, therefore increasing the risk of fluid leakage and componential endangerment.